Rohithchowk/Eureka-Mental-Health-Care-App/README.md

 * Login and SignUp Screens - Users can sign up and log in to their accounts seamlessly.
 We've implemented React-Redux for efficient state management, ensuring smooth handling of different user sessions and personalized experiences.

-* Musc - The app features a Music section that includes a variety of general music, as well as calming tones and binaural beats designed to promote relaxation and focus.
+* Music - The app features a Music section that includes a variety of general music, as well as calming tones and binaural beats designed to promote relaxation and focus.
 Whether you're looking for everyday tunes or peaceful sounds to enhance your mental well-being, this feature has something for everyone.

 * Meditation& Yoga - The app offers a Meditation & Yoga section with 50+ yoga asanas, each with descriptions highlighting their health benefits.
 Whether for flexibility, stress relief, or overall well-being, this feature provides guided practices to support both physical and mental health.

+* **Initial Analysis**

+The app begins with an **initial questionnaire** focused on key areas such as today's physical activity, screen time, food habits, mood, stress level, energy at school/work, progress on goals, and age.
+Based on the user's responses, a **health score** between **1-100** is generated—higher scores indicate better health.
+This score serves multiple purposes:
+- Suggesting personalized daily activities.
+- Being shared with a doctor when the user books an appointment.
+- Forming the foundation for future recommendations and customized app features to improve overall well-being.